working-as-designed/working-as-designed.github.io/_posts/2025-05-28-cackalackybadgy-2025.md

 ### Badge Achievements

 Throughout this writeup, I've mentioned a bunch of silly features that ended up becoming client-side achievements that can be unlocked and viewed from within a menu.
-Here's a list of them dumped from the firmware by @jhkiehna4276 (discord)
+Here's a list of them dumped from the firmware by @jhkiehna4276 (discord):

 ```txt
 14986 0x00094dd1 0x00094dd1 18  19           ascii   helloworldUnlocked